WemyssJ/RvTK-Releases/README.md

 > **Note:** RvTK is an independent third-party add-in for Autodesk Revit.
 It is not affiliated with, endorsed by, or sponsored by Autodesk.
 >
-> **Project Status:** RvTK is currently the codename for the project and is expected to undergo rebranding prior to commercial release.
+> **Project Status:** RvTK is currently the development name for the product and may undergo branding refinement prior to commercial release.
->
-> **Development Disclaimer:** While extensive testing and stress testing is carried out to improve stability and reliability, unexpected issues may still occur.
-Users should take appropriate precautions to protect their work, including maintaining regular backups and verifying results before relying on outputs for project delivery.
-Use RvTK at your own discretion.

 ---

+## Development Team

+RvTK is being developed by a two-person team with a combined 35 years of experience across structural engineering, BIM management, and Autodesk Revit workflows.

+The project has been created from real-world experience delivering BIM projects and is focused on solving practical workflow challenges encountered by Revit users.

+---

+## Autodesk API Integration

+RvTK is developed using the Autodesk Revit API and integrates directly with Autodesk Revit functionality to automate and enhance existing workflows.

+The add-in interacts with Revit elements, documents, views, sheets, parameters, and project data through the Revit API, enabling workflows including:

+* Model management and quality assurance
+* Drawing production and revision workflows
+* Parameter management and data handling
+* BIM standards and compliance workflows
+* Productivity automation
+* Custom user interface tools and workflow management

+---

+## Development Disclaimer

+RvTK is currently under active development.
+While extensive testing and validation is carried out to improve stability and reliability, users should validate automated outputs through their normal project quality assurance processes before relying on results for project delivery.

+---

 ## Compatibility

-RvTK is developed to support:
+RvTK is developed using the Autodesk Revit API and currently supports:

 * Autodesk Revit 2023
 * Autodesk Revit 2024